Government of Afghanistan: Judiciary

-The judiciary of the Islamic Emirate of Afghanistan is the judicial system.
-It consists of the Supreme Court, Appellate Courts, Civil Courts, and Primary Courts.
+The judiciary of the Islamic Emirate of Afghanistan consists of the Supreme Court, Appellate Courts, Civil Courts, Primary Courts, Military Court, zonal Military Courts, and provincial Military Courts.
 All justices and court officials are appointed and dismissed by the Supreme Leader.

 Supreme Court

-The supreme court of the Islamic Emirate of Afghanistan is the court of final resort and oversees the judiciary.
+The Supreme Court of the Islamic Emirate of Afghanistan is the court of final resort and oversees the civilian and military judiciary.
 Currently, the court comprises a chief justice and two deputy justices.
 In the first round of judicial appointments after the Fall of Kabul, the supreme court appointed all judges.
+Since then however, justices have been appointed by the Supreme Leader.

 Appellate Court(s)

 The appellate courts are the courts of second appeal operating at the provincial level.
 Each court is presided over by an appointed Chief Justice and assisted by a court clerk in administration alongside a mufti.
 Cases are heard from Primary Courts.

 Primary Court(s)

 Primary courts are the courts of the first instance, operating at the district level.
 Like the Appellate Courts, Primary Courts are presided over by an appointed chief justice presides over the court and are assisted by a clerk in administration alongside a mufti.